GauSyu/PersonalBlog/README.md

-# PersonalBlog
+# Personal Blog
-Blog for personal usages
+This is a blog for personal usages.
+I claim to keep all right of these articles.